AhilanPonnusamy/App-Modernization-framework-reference-implementation/README.md

 >[!NOTE]
 >You may use the **Generated Requirement Files** tab functionality to edit the requirement files at any time once the requirements are created.

 4. Navigate to the **Functional Requirements Workbench** tab.
-Select "\<All\>" as the grouping name and click on ** Generate Functional Requirements ** button to generate consolidated requirements for owners, pets and vets interaction layer.
-Review, make necessary edit/ add new requirements and save the requirements file.
+Select "\<All\>" as the grouping name and click on **Generate Functional Requirements** button to generate consolidated requirements for owners, pets and vets interaction layer.
+Review and make necessary edits and save the requirements file.
 ![App UI](./images/Generate_Consolidate_Requirements.png)

 >[!NOTE]